 Our family loves downhill skiing.
 My husband and I grew up skiing, and it’s one of the few sports in which we can keep pace with our three boys and while our middle-aged egos remain intact.

 But enough friends (as well as my active parents) had raved about snowshoeing that this winter sport piqued my interest.
 When we received snowshoes as a gift from my husband’s sisters — whose kids are slightly older and therefore cool — we decided to give it a try.

 The first time we took the snowshoes out over a winter break, our boys’ interest stemmed mostly from curiosity: What kid (or adult, for that matter) doesn’t like to take their new holiday toys for a spin?
 It turns out snowshoeing offers a few things skiing and snowboarding don’t.
 Here are five reasons why snowshoeing is worth working into your family's winter sports itinerary.

 You can snowshoe even in cruddy conditions

 Going into the holidays, our sons had been begging to go skiing, but local ski areas were closed for much of December that year and we had been skunked.
 So we grabbed our snowshoes and, like good snow chasers, headed to Mount Baker, usually one of the snowiest ski areas in the country.

-My parents know that area well, so we picked as our destination the Heather Meadows (Note for 2021: vehicle access limited: Highway 542 is closed to cars for the winter season at the Bagley Lakes Trailhead) base lot, at the edge of the Mount Baker–Snoqualmie National Forest.
+My parents know that area well, so we picked our destination the Heather Meadows (Note for 2021: vehicle access limited: Highway 542 is closed to cars for the winter season at the Bagley Lakes Trailhead) base lot, at the edge of the Mount Baker–Snoqualmie National Forest.
 That day, we didn’t spot any snowflakes.
 We were this close to turning around, but we stuck to the plan.
 And I’m glad we did, because as we quickly discovered, after getting drenched while putting on the gear for the first time, one bonus of snowshoes is that you can tromp over everything.
 Marginal snow conditions do not have to be an excuse for staying indoors!